PRESENTING a STUNNING 19C Middle Eastern Damascene Charger of large proportions.

 Damascened-inlay jewelry, especially of Japanese origin, is sometimes referred to as shakudo from the use of that alloy as the dark background.

 The technique of niello is also famously attested in prehistoric Greece.
 The earliest occurrence of damascening in the Aegean, from the Shaft Graves of Mycenae, dates to the latest Middle Bronze Age/Middle Helladic IIIB period (dagger Nu-304).
 Ultimately of Near Eastern provenance, the technique of inlaying silver/gold was adapted to suit Aegean taste and style.

-19C Syrian Damascene Large Charger.
+19C Middle Eastern Damascene Large Charger.